namecheap-tech/namecheap-tech/README.md

-# 👩🏽‍💻 Aliu Sanusi – Junior Cybersecurity Analyst
+# 👩🏽‍💻 Aliu Sanusi – Cybersecurity Analyst

 Hi there! 👋 I'm *Aliu Sanusi*, a passionate and hands-on ** Cybersecurity Analyst** with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
 I believe in learning by doing, and I’m on a mission to make the digital world safer — one packet at a time.